New from ACTIVE: Check out our latest products here

 Things to Remember When Using Dryer Sheets

-We mentioned this earlier but it’s important that you take out the dryer sheets after every use.
+We mentioned this earlier but it’s important to take out the dryer sheets after each use.
 If you leave them inside, dryer sheet residue and lint will scatter and accumulate throughout the machine.

 Even if you to take out the sheets, it’s good practice to clean the lint filter and dryer vent once in a while.